soupi/rfc/reading_haskell.md

 ## Do notation

-- Do notation is special syntax aimed to help us write IO actions in a way that looks imperative
+- Do notation is special syntax for writing IO actions in a way that looks imperative
 - `<-` is used to bind the result of an IO action to a variable when using do notation
 - `let` is used to bind an expression to a name